When Legends Rise: Background

 The first song recorded for the album with Ron was its first single "Bulletproof"; the band was so happy with the result that they worked with Ron on a second track, "Take It to the Edge".
 The production by Ron convinced the band to work with him on the entire album.
 Erna also produced.

+With a runtime of 38 minutes and 16 seconds, it is the band's shortest studio album.

 Release and promotion

 The album's name, When Legends Rise, and release date, April 27, 2018, were announced on February 28, 2018.
 The band released the first single, "Bulletproof", on the same date, and as of May 2018, had peaked at number one on the Billboard Mainstream Rock Songs chart.
 The title track "When Legends Rise" was released as a single on April 13, and was used by WWE as the official theme song for the 2018, 2019 and 2020 WWE PPV events that were held in Saudi Arabia.
 The 2018 MTV Movie & TV Awards used "Bulletproof" in the Best Villain montage to highlight Josh Brolin's performance as Thanos from Avengers: Infinity War while "When Legends Rise" was played in the Movie of the Year montage in the vignette for Black Panther.